 In addition, the museum holds special events periodically throughout the year that can supplement the classroom studies.
 As a special service to teachers, we have included which of the goals and objectives of the Social Studies Standard Course of Study can be met with each program.
-Should you desire more information or wish to schedule a tour or program, please contact our education coordinator.
-Programs available include:
+Should you desire more information or wish to schedule a tour or program, please contact our education department:

 The museum's hands-on history program can be utilized at the museum or in the classroom or other venues.
 Through the museum's hands-on history program, participants get a closer look at history through hands-on activities with historic objects and reproductions.
 Designed primarily for younger audiences, the dialogue with museum staff and inspection of the objects themselves motivate young people to learn not only about the culture that produced the artifacts, but also about themselves.
 While these kits are primarily designed to be taken into settings outside, they can also be used as presentations for small groups at the museum to complement aspects of the tour.

 Bring the resources of the North Carolina Museum of History and Museum of the Albemarle into your classroom through History-in-a-Box Educator Kits.
 These multi-disciplinary teaching tools provide classes with background materials, reproduction artifacts, lessons, and activities that tie North Carolina history with language arts, science, math, and visual art.
 Kits are available for loan up to three weeks at no charge.
 (Schools may pick up at the museum.
 Available to the Albemarle Region only.)

 Audio-visual materials are available for loan from the museum for a period of up to three weeks at no charge.
 (Teachers pay return shipping if necessary.)